WHO advocates increased access to quality, affordable healthcare – The Sun Nigeria

 Fred Ezeh, Abuja

-World Health Organisation (WHO) has renewed call for increased access to quality and affordable health care service delivery to people in some developing countries of the world.
+World Health Organisation (WHO), has amplified the call for increased access to quality and affordable health care service delivery to people in some developing countries of the world.

-WHO in a statement released in Abuja on Saturday to commemorate the 2019 World Health Day disclosed that the organisation was working assiduously with all relevant stakeholders to get one billion more people to benefit from quality health services and financial protection by 2023.
+WHO in a statement released in Abuja on Saturday, to commemorate the 2019 World Health Day, disclosed that the organisation is working assiduously with all relevant stakeholders to get one billion more people to benefit from quality health services and financial protection by 2023.

 Its Regional Director, Dr. Matshidiso Moeti, who signed the statement, maintained that progress towards health-related and broader development would continue to elude the world until access to essential quality care and protection from financial hardship is provided.

-She assured that WHO would not relent in accelerating support to countries to re-align their healthcare service system and consider other strategic shifts to achieve UHC.
+She said that WHO will relent in accelerating support to countries to re-align their health care service system and consider other strategic shifts to achieve UHC.

+This, she added, involves re-assessing essential services to ensure they are designed for everyone, everywhere and every time, in addition to innovative approaches to deliver the services.

+In addition to that, she said that WHO has helped to build evidence base around what works and what does not work in developing and applying UHC principles by documenting practices to implement the core interventions, and set up comprehensive information analytical capacities in countries, to build regional evidence for what works and otherwise.

 Leave a Reply